- Search The Registry

 Alexis de Tocqueville

 He was born in Paris to Herve-Bonaventure Clerel de Tocqueville and Louise Le Peletier de Rosanbo.
 His older brothers were named Hippolyte and Edouard.
 Tocqueville came from an aristocratic background.
-He had a private tutor, the abbe Lesueur, until high school, and then attended high school and college in Metz.
-He studied law in Paris and worked as a substitute judge in Versailles before coming to America in 1831, when he was 25 years old.
+He had a private tutor, the abbe Lesueur, until high school and then attended high school and college in Metz.
+He studied law in Paris and worked as a substitute judge in Versailles before coming to America in 1831 when he was 25.

 He later wrote "Democracy in America," a two-volume study of the American people and their political institutions.
-This book gave a throat-clearing viewpoint of the Antebellum South and American institution of slavery.
-His views were written at the height of America’s slave-trade movement and its influence in all aspects of American life, and is still frequently quoted by journalists, politicians, and historians.
+This book gave a throat-clearing viewpoint of the Antebellum South and the American institution of slavery.
+His views were written at the height of America’s slave-trade movement and its influence in all aspects of American life.
+He is still frequently quoted by journalists, politicians, and historians.

 He married Mary Motley, an English woman, in 1835.
 They had no children.
-In 1839, he was elected to the Chamber of Deputies as a representative of Valognes, and later to the Constituent Assembly and Legislative Assembly.
+In 1839, he was elected to the Chamber of Deputies as a representative of Valognes and later to the Constituent and Legislative Assembly.
 He briefly served as minister of foreign affairs.